psychemedia/classical-roman-and-greek-myths/artemis-and-actaeon.md

 # Artemis and Actaeon

-A fabulously graphic and violent tale that shows something of the character of Artemis, goddess of the hunt, and childbirth, and chastity, and daughter of Zeus and Leto, about whom there is another tale to tell...
+A fabulous tale — with a potential for graphical violence ins some tellings! — that shows something of the character of Artemis, goddess of the hunt, childbirth, and chastity, and daughter of Zeus and Leto (about whom there is another tale to tell...).

 Ovid, in the third fable of third book of *Metamorphoses*, describes the tale thus: